sradc/sradc.github.io/_posts/2021-04-29-fourier-nets.md

 *"Can neural networks learn the Fourier transform?"*

-We can consider the the discrete Fourier transform (DFT) to be an artificial neural network: it is a single layer network, with no bias, no activation function, and particular values for the weights.
+We can consider the discrete Fourier transform (DFT) to be an artificial neural network: it is a single layer network, with no bias, no activation function, and particular values for the weights.
 The number of output nodes is equal to the number of frequencies we evaluate.